42-AI/bootcamp_python/module03/module03.md

-# Module03 - NumPy
+# Module03 - Numpy

 Today you will learn how to use the Python library that will allow you to manipulate multidimensional arrays (vectors, matrices, tensors...) and perform complex mathematical operations on them.

 ## Notions of the module

-NumPy array, slicing, stacking, dimensions, broadcasting, normalization, etc...
+Numpy array, slicing, stacking, dimensions, broadcasting, normalization, etc...

 ## General rules

-* Use the NumPy Library: use NumPy's built-in functions as much as possible.
+* Use the Numpy Library: use Numpy's built-in functions as much as possible.
 Here you will be given no credit for reinventing the wheel.
 * The version of Python recommended to use is 3.7, you can check the version of Python with the following command: `python -V`
 * The norm: during this bootcamp you will follow the [PEP 8 standards](https://www.python.org/dev/peps/pep-0008/).
 You can install [pycodestyle](https://pypi.org/project/pycodestyle) which is a tool to check your Python code.
 * The function eval is never allowed.